yxli2123/RSCH_defect-detection_HMM/README.md

 <img src="image_sample/image2_results.jpeg" alt="image2_results" style="zoom:50%;" /><img src="image_sample/image2_detection.jpeg" alt="image2_detection" style="zoom:0%;" />

+## Weakness
+Still cannot detect for some defects whose features are more like the watermark.
+For example, the top-left of the first sample.

 ## Other failed approaches
 ### pattern match
 - manually design defects features, like a bar, hole, regular or irregular, etc